-- Whenever you want to tell your players to go f*** themselves in your Gamma World game, you use the setting's mechanical equivalent to the Tarrasque the Death Machine
+- Whenever you want to tell your players to go f*** themselves in your Gamma World game, you use the Death Machine, the setting's mechanical equivalent to the Tarrasque.

 - Exalted has its fair share of these, such as the Thousand-Forged Dragons and the Brass Leviathan.

-- Some of the monsters in Puzzle And Dragons, especially the higher-level monsters, are definitely this.
+- Some of the monsters in Puzzle & Dragons, especially the higher-level monsters, are definitely this.